 - 1. Brass Choir.
 A performance study of brass literature.
-By - 2.
+By audition. - 2.
 Woodwind Choir.
 Performance of literature composed or arranged for this medium.
 By audition. - 3.
-Jazz Laboratory.
+Jazz.
 Performance and study of American Jazz, including improvisation of jazz orchestration.
 By audition. - 4.
 Percussion Ensemble.
 Performance of literature composed or arranged for this medium.
 By audition. - 5.
 Chamber Ensemble.
 Chamber music and small ensemble experience.
-By audition. - 6.
-Franklin Street.
+By audition. - Franklin Street.
 Repertoire ranges from jazz and country to gospel and show tunes.
 Frequent performances on and off campus.
-May be repeated for credit.
 By audition.